IBM/powervs-tang-server-automation/README.md

-# powervs-tang-server-automation
+# `powervs-tang-server-automation`

 The [`powervs-tang-server-automation` project](https://github.com/IBM/powervs-tang-server-automation) provides Terraform based automation code to help with the deployment of [Network Bound Disk Encryption (NBDE)](https://github.com/linux-system-roles/nbde_server) on [IBM® Power Systems™ Virtual Server on IBM Cloud](https://www.ibm.com/cloud/power-virtual-server).

-The NBDE Server, also called the tang server, is deployed in a 3-node cluster with a single bastion node.
+The NBDE Server, also called the tang server, is deployed in a 3-node cluster with a single [bastion host](https://en.wikipedia.org/wiki/Bastion_host).

 # Installation Quickstart